 We continue to take practical steps to nurture an inclusive culture, where everyone can feel confident about disclosing their disabilities (in particular non-visible disabilities), and help us to be the best we can be.

-The firm has recently appointed two Inclusion Partners (Lee Shankland and Michael Hunter) who are committed to driving our Disability agenda forward in line with the ambitions of our inclusion strategy.
+The firm has two Inclusion Partners (Frances Richardson and Michael Hunter) who are committed to driving our Disability agenda forward in line with the ambitions of our inclusion strategy.

 Signatories to the Disability Confident Scheme